 Towards the end of Year 5, parents and children should be thinking about secondary schools.
 It is important that this is an agreed choice, and absolutely crucial that children are allowed to visit secondary schools- either on open evenings or open days, where there is sometimes a truer reflection of the school.

 The Secondary Common Application Form must be filled in online through the KCC website.
 As we appreciate this may be a daunting task for some parents, Clare Palmer, our FLO would like to offer her services (and computer!) to enable you to do this.
 If you would like to apply online and need support or advice, please telephone the school for an available time, or speak to Mrs Palmer herself on the gate.

-Secondary school applications for Kent residents closed on Monday 1 November 2021.
+Secondary school applications for Kent residents close on Monday 31st October 2022.